jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 4. **Prompt a user using Times**
    Prompt a user (such as an analyst) to decide whether to isolate the compromised host using a Time's webpage.
 5. **Isolate the endpoint**
 If the decision is to isolate the host, LimaCharlie will be instructed to isolate the sensor to prevent further malicious activity.
-If not, it will remain as whitelisted on the network.
+If not, it will remain whitelisted on the network.

 - - -
 # 🔢 Step-by-Step Walkthrough 🔢